-For the unfamiliar, offset smokers are built with a side smoker (or 'offset', if you will) that hosts the coals.
-The smoke is then drawn through the main chamber of the grill, cooking and submerging your food slowly and evenly.
+For the unfamiliar, offset smokers are built with a side smoker (or ‘offset’, if you will) that houses the coals while it cooks.
+The smoke is then drawn through the main chamber, cooking and submerging your food slowly and evenly.

 This isn’t just a gimmick though, and the Royal Gourmet is just as strong a grill as it is a smoker.

-Its main grills grates are porcelain enameled, which helps to retain heat as well as distribute it.
+Its main cooking grates are porcelain-enameled, which helps to retain heat as well as distribute it.
 This is always a key feature I look out for on modern grills as its helps to reduce uneven cooking temperatures.

 Also added is a good sized warming rack, and charcoal pan to allow you to give your food a good sear.

-It's a great performer, and has a large enough chamber and grill grate area to take on a lot of food.
+It’s a great performer and has a large enough chamber and grate area to take on a lot of food.

-Although primarily a smoker-grill hybrid, it's still a great charcoal grill.
-If you adjust the charcoal pan to cook at the lower end of its heat range then it can still cook great grilled food.
+Although primarily a hybrid cooker, it’s still a great charcoal grill.
+If you adjust the pan to cook at the lower end of its heat range then it can still cook great grilled food.

-If the flexibility to BBQ smoke is important to you then this smoker-grill combo is definitely worth considering.
-However if you're only interested in a grill at this stage then there's a lot here that is probably unnecessary for you.
+If the flexibility to BBQ smoke is important to you then this smoker combo is definitely worth considering.
+However, if you’re only interested in a grill at this stage then there’s a lot here that is probably unnecessary for you.